AndrewSavelyev/terraform-aws-win-centos/README.md

   public_key = file("~/.ssh/aws.pub")
 }
 ```

-Also to set static public ip for all my two instances, which i will create little later, i was created resource "aws_eip", which uses in AWS to set Elastic IP (static public IP):
+Also, to set static public ip for all my two instances, which i will create little later, i created resource "aws_eip", which uses in AWS to set Elastic IP (static public IP):

 ```bash
 resource "aws_eip" "win_ip" {